 Stretching.
 This will be gentle, and your therapist will make sure that you're warmed up and you don’t stretch too far.

-Your physical therapist may prescribe exercises to do at home.
+Your physical therapist may prescribe exercises for you to do at home.

 What Else Might I Do?

 During your sessions, your therapist may also use:

 Heat and ice packs.
 Ice calms inflammation.
 Heat warms up your muscles so they move better.
-Both can lower pain.
+Both can help with pain.